TomBric/stratux-radar-display/README.md

 # stratux-radar-display
 Implementation of a standalone Radar display for Stratux Europe Edition.
 Can run on a separate Raspberry (e.g. Zero W or Zero 2 W).
 Reads the aircraft data from Stratux and displays them on the specified display.
-The newest version now has a user interface included.
 You can connect 3 pushbuttons to the device and use them for changing the radar radius, the height difference and sound options.
 A clock with a stop and lap timer, a g-meter, an artificial horizon, a compass (based on GPS) and a VSI display are also implemented.
 - update in version 1.4: external sound connection is now supported by using a USB sound card (approx. 4 Euro).
 With that you can connect your display to your intercom.
 This external sound output is also functioning on the stratux only, without an additional Zero.
+- update in version 1.5: the display now also supports an automatic logging of your flight times.
+Flight time is started when your GPS speed is 5 seconds more than 30 kts and stopped if you are 5 secondes below 10 kts.
+When you stopped the airplane (below 5 kts) the display will automatically display the 8 latest flights.
+This can be disabled with the option "-nf".
+You can also switch via middle button ("Mode") several times to the flight display mode.

 Current supported displays are:
 - Oled Display 1.5 inch (waveshare)